Blog>Sleep Advice> What Temperature Should a Baby’s Room Be?

 Posted By: Layla

 When creating a baby-safe environment, parents tend to focus on the major essentials, such as no-scratch mittens and outlet covers.
 However, there are other matters to worry about that aren’t as tangible but are equally important.
-This includes setting the ideal temperature for babies in the winter and summer.
-The temperature of your baby’s room can impact their well-being in your home, from reducing the likelihood of a sleep-related accident to ensuring they’re developing well.
-But what exactly is the best room temperature for babies?
+Your baby’s room temperature can impact their well-being in your home, from reducing the likelihood of a sleep-related accident to ensuring they’re developing well.

 The Best Room Temperature for Babies